Extending CSST Emulator to post-DESI era: Simulation Validation

 \subsection{Validation within DESI DR2+CMB Posterior Region}

 In this part, we employ extended dynamic dark energy simulations detailed in Section~\ref{sec:dde-sim} to verify the robustness of the spectral equivalence within the posterior region of the DESI DR2+CMB constraint.
 Following the approach of the previous section, we seek the auxiliary $w$CDM cosmology for each redshift and target model.
 The corresponding $w_{eq}$ values for the dde000 model are illustrated by the colored stars in Figure~\ref{fig:extended-cosmologies}, where different colors represent different redshifts.
-All identified $w_{eq}$ values fall entirely within the original \csstemu parameter range, ensuring that the emulator can reliably provide accurate predictions for these auxiliary models.
-However, the derived $w_{eq}$ values for dde002 and dde003 at $z=2.5$ and $3.0$ exceed the $w_0$ range of \texttt{CSST Emulator}.
-Consequently, extrapolations of the \csstemu are employed when predicting the nonlinear spectra for these cases.
-Note that for dde001-004, only small-volume simulations are available, while for dde000 we have both $1\,\gpch$ and $250\,\mpch$ box simulations.
+All identified $w_{eq}$ values fall entirely within the original \csstemu parameter range, ensuring that the emulator can reliably provide accurate predictions for these auxiliary models. {However, the derived $w_{eq}$ values exceed the \csstemu range in certain cases.
+The auxiliary $w$CDM models for dde002, dde003, dde005 and dde007 yield $w_{eq}<-1.3$ at high redshifts $z \geq 2.5$, while those for dde008 give $w_{eq}>-0.7$ for low redshifts $z \leq 0.1$.
+For instance, dde002 and dde007 gives $w_{eq}(z=3.0) = -1.434$ and $-1.532$, respectively.} Consequently, extrapolations of the \csstemu are employed when predicting the nonlinear spectra for these cases.
+Note that for {dde001-009}, only small-volume simulations are available, while for dde000 we have both $1\,\gpch$ and $250\,\mpch$ box simulations.
 Therefore, the ratio of the power spectrum from $1\,\gpch$ box simulation to the one from $250\,\mpch$ box simulation is utilized to correct the finite-volume effect in other dynamic dark energy cosmologies.